kSiadat/mtDNA_project/README.md

  + [Obtaining data about the location of genes in the mitochondrial genome](posts/obtaining_gene_location_data.md)
  	+ Why is that data important?
 	+ How to get the data

+I have recieved support from the Wellcome Centre for Mitochondrial Research, based at Newcastle University.